 The bad news: barbecue can sabotage your waistline.
-A 20 ounce T-bone can weigh in at 1,540 calories and 124 g fat; an average cheeseburger has about 750 calories and 45 grams of fat; and pork or beef ribs?
+A 20 ounce T-bone steak can weigh in at 1,540 calories and 124 g fat.
+An average cheeseburger has 750 calories and 45 grams of fat.
+What about pork or beef ribs?
 They come from the fattiest part of the animal.
 The good news: You can go lean with cuts like pork tenderloin, skinless chicken breast, and lean ground beef.

 Take Me Out to the Ball Game

-Hot dogs and sausages are favorite summer treats for many of us, but you might want to save them for baseball games.
-It's not just about fat or calories (after all, you can choose lower fat varieties) but hot dogs, bratwursts, sausages and most dogs are high in sodium.
-A typical hot dog has 280 calories, 15 grams of fat, and 1,250 mg of sodium, while a 6-ounce kielbasa has 330 calories, 24 grams of fat, and 1,590 mg sodium.
+Hot dogs and sausages are summer treats for many of us, but you might save them for baseball games.
+It’s not just about fat or calories -- after all, you can choose low-fat versions.
+Most hot dogs, bratwurst, and other sausages are very high in sodium.
+Typical nutrition scores include:

 Sweet, fruity alcoholic drinks (the kind often served with an umbrella) may go down easy, but the calories add up in a hurry.
 A piña colada can range from 245-490 calories, a daiquiri from 300-800 calories, and a Long Island iced tea can set you back 520 calories or more -- with much of it from sugar.
 Instead of high calorie drinks, try wine, a wine spritzer, or a mixed drink with seltzer and a splash of 100% fruit juice.